How I Attended an All-Guy's Mixer

 How I Attended an All-Guy's Mixer (合コンに行ったら女がいなかった話, Gōkon ni Ittara Onna ga Inakatta Hanashi) is a Japanese manga series written and illustrated by Nana Aokawa.
 It began serialization on the author's Pixiv account in March 2020.
 It was later acquired by Square Enix who began publishing it on their Gangan Online manga website in February 2021.
 A live-action television drama adaptation aired from October to December 2022.
 An anime television series adaptation produced by Ashi Productions aired from October to December 2024.

 Plot

-College student Tokiwa gets invited to a mixer (合コン gōkon) by his female classmate Suou, and is able to bring along two other friends as Suo will be accompanied with two of her coworkers.
+College student Tokiwa gets invited to a mixer (合コン gōkon) by his female classmate Suou, and is able to bring along two other friends as Suou will be accompanied with two of her coworkers.
 By the time he arrives at the meet up spot with his friends Asagi and Hagi, they are confused and flustered to be greeted by not three cute women but instead three women who are dressed as dazzlingly handsome men.